 The different types of Kona coffee vary based on the format of the coffee.
 This will also affect the different brewing methods that are compatible with each type of Kona.
 The two main types are whole bean Kona and Kona grounds.
-With the popularity of single-serve brewing machines, Kona coffee has recently become available in single-serve cups.
+With the popularity of single-serve brewing machines, it has recently become available in single-serve cups.

-If you like to grind your own coffee beans, then whole bean Kona may be the right fit for you.
+If you like to grind your own beans, then whole bean Kona may be the right fit for you.
 The majority of Kona coffee is actually in whole bean form.

 The advantage of whole Kona beans is that you can use them in almost any brewing method.
 Whether you use a pour-over coffee maker or a French press, you can brew Kona coffee using whole beans.
 Simply grind the beans to the desired coarseness and follow the brewing instructions for your method.

 Within the narrow category of Kona coffee exists an even more rare type of coffee: Peaberry Kona.
 Around 3-4% of Kona beans are defective but in a good way.

 Instead of splitting in half, the coffee beans stay intact and take on the shape of an egg or football.
 Peaberry Kona is considered luxurious and premium because of its rarity and unique flavor.

 This type of Kona usually comes in the form of whole beans so users can see the beautiful defect.
 It is another great option for people who like to grind their own beans while experimenting with a unique type of Kona.

 Some Kona coffees are pre-ground, so you can brew them as you would normal coffee grounds.
 For most, that will be with an automatic coffee pot.
 Coffee grounds are also compatible with pour-over, French Press, espresso machine, and other brewing methods.